Skip to main content

 })

-Client-side (Composable)
+Client-Side (Composable)

-composable in your Vue components:
+Use the useLettermint composable in Vue components:

 async function sendWelcomeEmail() {